TutorLingua

 4. Payment processing → 1-3 additional business days

 From lesson to bank account: typically 7-10 days.
-If you're used to same-day or next-day payments (like Stripe provides), this delay means your cash flow is always a week behind your work.
+If you're used to next-day payments, this delay means your cash flow is always a week behind your work.

 Minimum Withdrawal Threshold